codeka/carrot/README.md

 Carrot is a templating library for Java that is similar to the Jinja library from python.
 Jinja -> Ginger -> Carrot, geddit?

-It was originally a fork of http://jangod.googlecode.com/svn/trunk/, but that project appears to be abandoned, so I've renamed it and ressurected it.
+It was originally a fork of http://jangod.googlecode.com/, but that project appears to be abandoned, so I've renamed it, and subsequently (in version 2.x) rewritten it.

 Getting Started
 ===============